-Every spring and fall, bicycling may be permitted on park roads while they’re closed to motorized, public travel.
+Every spring and fall, bicycling, including e-bikes, may be permitted on park roads while they’re closed to motorized, public travel.
+Electric or pedal-assist bikes are considered to be bikes (as opposed to motor vehicles).
+They can ride anywhere bikes are allowed.
 Roads will not be free of cars during these times: bicyclists will encounter employees, contractors, plows, and other administrative vehicles on the roads.
-Electric or pedal-assist bikes are not allowed on park roads when they are closed to motorized, public travel.

 If you plan to bike on any roads open to public, motorized travel, check out our bicycling page.